damcglinchey/datasciencecoursera/Getting-and-Cleaning-Data-proj/README.md

 When naming the columns of the tidy data set produced in step 5, I have again chosen to maintain internal consistency.
 Here, the only change made to the column names is to pre-pend "mean." to each of the columns of the full data set from step 4.
 The 2 exceptions are "SubjectID" and "Activity" which remain unchanged from the previous data table.

+In the [CodeBook.md](CodeBook.md), I did not include any units on the measurement since I could not find any documentation in the original data and did not want to speculate.